maindconsultingservices/google_twitter_scraper/README.md

 ## Efficiency Improvements

 ### Google Search (`/google/search`)
 The endpoint leverages the synchronous `googlesearch` library and runs the search within a thread pool (using `run_in_threadpool`).
 This design is now enhanced with Redis caching, which stores frequent query results for 60 seconds.
+Additionally, a new query parameter (`timeframe`) enables time-based filtering of search results.

 ### Web Scraping (`/web/scrape`)
 The scraping logic now executes individual URL scrapes concurrently using `asyncio.gather` and limits concurrent requests via a semaphore.
 In addition, scraped results are cached in Redis for 60 seconds to reduce redundant requests and speed up responses.